Live Tour

 The public evaluation set contains 400 task files for to test the performance of your algorithm.

-To ensure fair evaluation results, be sure not to leak information from the evaluation set into your algorithm (e.g. by looking at the tasks in the evaluation set yourself during development, or by repeatedly modifying an algorithm while using its evaluation score as feedback.)
+To ensure fair evaluation results, be sure not to leak information from the evaluation set into your algorithm (e.g., by looking at the tasks in the evaluation set yourself during development, or by repeatedly modifying an algorithm while using its evaluation score as feedback.)

-The source of truth for this data is available on François Chollet's ARC-AGI Repository, which contains 800 total tasks.
+The source of truth for this data is available on François Chollet's ARC-AGI GitHub Repository, which contains 800 total tasks.

 Private